brofrain/leptos-animated-for/README.md

 - `enter_class` - appended to entering elements.
 The class is removed on a [transitionend](https://developer.mozilla.org/en-US/docs/Web/API/Element/transitionend_event) or [animationend](https://developer.mozilla.org/en-US/docs/Web/API/Element/animationend_event) event, or if move transition is triggered before this one ends.

 - `move_class` - active class for elements moving to their new positions.
 The class is removed on a `transitionend` or `animationend` event (same as `enter_class`).
-Reordering items again before they reach their destinations will stagger the animation and overwrite the target positions.
+Reordering items again before they reach their destinations will overwrite the target positions.

-- `leave_class` - removed items have their elements present in the DOM with this class applied.
-The nodes are removed on a `transitionend` or `animationend` event.
+- `leave_class` - removed items have their "zombie" elements present in the DOM with this class applied.
+The nodes are finally deleted on a `transitionend` or `animationend` event.

 - `appear` - if true, the enter transition triggers for all children on initial `<AnimatedFor />` render.